 To find the Devils Lake State Recreational Area, head east at the traffic light of NE 6th St. to reach this favorite camping, fishing and boating spot.
 There are 55 tent sites, 10 yurt spots, paved parking and a load of other amenities in the campground.

-Not far away, the D River Wayside is a big parking lot with all the facilities, viewing platforms and a sometimes-wild surf greet you here.
+Not far away, the D River State Recreation Site is a big parking lot with all the facilities, viewing platforms and a sometimes-wild surf greet you here.
 In between, there’s tons of sand and a creek for recreation.
 Sometimes, the city places volleyball nets on the sand here.

 In the middle of town, the 15th Street ramp allows motorists to park on a small stretch of beach.

 At the southern end, Siletz Bay is filled with a variety of wonders, including loads of barking sea lions resting on a spit across the bay.

 South of town, there are numerous beach spots to explore, like the slightly hidden spots of Gleneden Beach or Lincoln Beach.
 Fogarty Beach is a popular state park with a massive basalt blob at the tide line, with some climbable areas here and there.

 Depoe Bay sits south of here, with its many shops and eateries along 101.
 It’s also the only town on the coast with a spouting horn in its downtown.
 There are numerous hidden spots in the area as well, which are well worth spending the day exploring.

 North of Lincoln City

 sits the exquisite and ethereal village of Neskowin, which is legendary